rabbitmq/rabbitmq-tutorials/python/tutorial-one.md

 </div></center>

  * _A queue_ is the name for a mailbox.
 It lives inside RabbitMQ.
+Although messages flow through RabbitMQ and your applications, they can be stored only inside a _queue_.
+A _queue_ is not bound by any limits, it can store how many messages you like - it's essentially an infinite buffer.
+Many _producers_ can send messages that go to the one queue, many _consumers_ can try to receive data from one _queue_.

 <center><div class="dot_bitmap">
 <img src="http://github.com/rabbitmq/rabbitmq-tutorials/raw/master/_img/9bdb70c65ab8b2aa1f6b0b85c2931a54.png" alt="Dot graph" width="76" height="29" />